hhumayun/kde_clustering/README.md

 This is Matlab code implementing a 2D Kernel Density Estimator using convolutions.
 This was used to identify clusters of crime for a project.

-To run the code clone the repository and run the run_parzen_3.m to run the clustering algorithm.
+To run the algorithm clone the repository and run "run_parzen_3.m".
+Play around with bandwidth and threshold parameters to see how the output changes.

-The code also outputs a KML file that can be used to visualize the clusters on Google Maps.
+A KML file is also written to disk that can be used to visualize the clusters on Google Maps.